Gel-Coat-Spray-Job.png

 The hardest part of boat repair isn't the fix, it's the finish.
 Anyone can fill a crack.
 The difference between a $200 repair that looks like a repair and one that looks like it never happened is color matching, application, and finish work.
 That's what we specialize in.
 Whether you need a small spot repair after a dock kiss or a full hull repaint to bring back your boat's life, we approach every paint job like it's our own boat going back in the water.

-Color-Match Spot Repair
+Color Match Spot Repair

 Damage gets repaired, then we mix gelcoat or marine paint to your boat's exact color and blend the spot.
 Ideal for dock damage, gouges, impact dings, or any repair where you want the fix invisible.